krishaamer/green-filter-research/research/literature/sustainability.md

 # What is Sustainability? {#what-is-sustainability}

--   *Sustainability* was first mentioned in 1713 by *Hans Carl von Carlowitz* in the context of forestry in his seminal book (Hannß Carl von Carlowitz (1713)) discussing sustainable forest management, today known as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (Peter Kareiva et al. (2011)).
+-   *Sustainability* was first mentioned in 1713 by *Hans Carl von Carlowitz* in the context of forestry in his seminal book (Hannß Carl von Carlowitz (1713)) discussing sustainable forest management.
+The field is known today as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (Peter Kareiva et al. (2011)).

 -   Le Provost et al. (2022): Contemporary studies have shown *biodiversity* as one key factor to maintain delivery of ecosystem services.